 "Since its inception Capgemini has been a company which fully embraces its responsibility to act in an ethical, responsible and sustainable way.
 As the chair of the UK CR&S Board it is my privilege to continue driving the CR&S agenda forward, integrating it deeper into the core practice of our company in order to leave a positive impact for our clients, people and the environment."

 CEO Apps UK & Chair of UK CR&S Board

 Established in 2007, Capgemini UK’s CR&S Board continues to provide the overall governance for our CR&S Programme.
 The Board comprises chief executive officers (CEOs) and other senior executives from our key strategic business units.
-2015 saw a refresh of our governance, with Capgemini UK Chairman Christine Hodgson being asked to take on the co-chairmanship of the newly formed Group CR&S Board.
+At the beginning of 2017, Capgemini UK Chairman Christine Hodgson was appointed to the Group Executive Committee, to represent the CR&S agenda.
 This move will help drive forward the CR&S agenda at a global level.
 Christine is succeeded by Paul Margetts, CEO of Apps UK.
 Under Paul’s guidance, in 2015 we formally established three key steering groups for our programmes.
 These are governed by the Board and drive forward the CR&S agenda at an operational level.